 Now, go back to your document and paste the image.
 Do this by right-clicking on any part of your document then selecting Paste.

 Alternatively, you can also press CTRL + V on your keyboard to paste.

 Method 3: Add a Background Image by Dragging and Dropping

 With your Word document opened, locate the folder where you saved the image you want to use as the background image.
 Once located, simply click and hold the image, drag it onto your Word file then let go.

 You can choose any part of your document to drop the image.
 This will slightly move the text around it, if you have any.
-Do not fret.
-This is, by default, how Word inserts images into documents with text in it.

 Method 4: Add a Background Image using Custom Watermark

 Step 1.
 Open up an MS Word document.

 In the Ribbon, select the Design tab.
 Move your mouse to the upper leftmost part of the window and click the Watermark drop-down menu button.
 This will display a list of options to insert watermarks.
 Go all the way down the options and select Custom Watermark.
 This will launch the Printed Watermark dialogue box.